 While there's no magic cure, there are many practical steps you can take to reduce episodes and regain control.

-Treat Other Sleep Disorders: If you have sleep apnea or restless legs syndrome, getting those conditions treated is often the most effective way to stop sleep eating.
-Studies show that underlying sleep disorders have been looked at as a possible cause of the behaviors associated with SRED, with partial arousals caused by OSA, RLS, PLMS, or sleepwalking reported to result in nighttime eating episodes.
+If you have sleep apnea or restless legs syndrome, getting those conditions treated is often the most effective way to stop sleep eating.
+Studies show that underlying sleep disorders have been looked at as a possible cause of the behaviors associated with SRED, with partial arousals caused by obstructive sleep apnea, restless legs syndrome, periodic limb movement disorder, or sleepwalking reported to result in nighttime eating episodes.
 Research indicates that SRED related to other parasomnias or sleep disturbances that cause sleep fragmentation benefit most from treatment of the associated sleep disorder.

 Our comprehensive guide on sleep therapy options can help you explore treatment possibilities.